renpy/renpy/sphinx/source/python.rst

 Other Named Stores
 ------------------

-Named stores provide a way of organizing python code into modules.
-By placing code in modules, you can minimize the chance of name conflicts.
+Named stores provide a way of organizing Python functions and variables into modules.
+By placing Python in modules, you can minimize the chance of name conflicts.

-Named stores can be accessed by supplying the ``in`` clause to ``python`` or ``init python``, code can run accessed in a named store.
-Each store corresponds to a python module.
+Named stores can be accessed by supplying the ``in`` clause to ``python`` or ``init python``, all of which run Python in a named store.
+Each store corresponds to a Python module.
 The default store is ``store``, while a named store is accessed as ``store``.`name`.
-These python modules can be imported using the python import statement, while names in the modules can be imported using the python from statement.
+These python modules can be imported using the Python import statement, while names in the modules can be imported using the Python from statement.

 For example::